GuidoJeuken-6512/lambda/docs/documentation_en.md

 3. **Data Update (`_async_update_data` in `LambdaDataUpdateCoordinator`)**:
     * This method is called periodically (according to `SCAN_INTERVAL`).
     * Connects to the Modbus device if not already connected.
-    * Reads Modbus registers for each configured instance (HP, Boiler, HC) and each template.
+    * Reads Modbus registers for each configured instance (HP, Boiler, HC, Buffer, Solar) and each template.
     * Processes raw data based on data type (`int16`, `int32`) and scaling (`scale`).
     * Stores the processed values in a dictionary.
     * Returns the data dictionary.
 Home Assistant then notifies all dependent entities of the new data.

 4. **Configuration Flow (`config_flow.py`)**:
     * **`LambdaConfigFlow`**: Called when the integration is added.
-        * `async_step_user`: Shows the initial form (name, host, port, slave ID, debug mode, firmware version, number of HP/Boiler/HC).
+        * `async_step_user`: Shows the initial form (name, host, port, slave ID, debug mode, firmware version, number of HP/Boiler/HC/Buffer/Solar).
 Firmware options are generated from `FIRMWARE_VERSION`.
 After input, data is validated and a config entry is created (`async_create_entry`).
         * `async_step_room_sensor`: Called when room thermostat control is activated.
 Lists available temperature sensors and allows selection per heating circuit.
     * **`LambdaOptionsFlow`**: Called when the user edits integration options.
         * `async_step_init`: Shows the options form (temperature ranges, update interval, firmware version, room thermostat control).
 The number of instances cannot be changed afterwards.